 This would make any particular CBD product regulated since it came from a controlled substance (marijuana, in this case).

-With the passing of the Farm Bill of 2018, hemp became legally defined as unique from marijuana so long as it contained less than 0.3% THC by weight.
+With the passing of the Farm Bill of 2018, hemp (cannabis sativa) became legally defined as unique from marijuana so long as it contained less than 0.3% THC by weight.
+Cannabis related products with less than 0.3% THC are now considered legal for use.
+This means that people can now get the health benefits of CBD, without worrying about breaking the law.

 Hemp based products also became legalized under the same bill.
-Again, the hemp based products must contain a THC content of 0.3% or less to remain a legal substance.
+Again, if you choose to buy CBD online, or at a retail location, it must contain a THC content of 0.3% or less to remain a legal substance.

 Related article: Is CBD Legal in the United States?